indigo-astronomy/indigo/indigo_drivers/ccd_svb/bin_externals/libsvbcamera/readme.txt

 Version: v1.9.3
 Date:2022-8-13
-1. Fixed the bug that the soft trigger of SV505C and SV705C did not display the picture
+1. Fixed the bug that the soft trigger of SV505C and SV705C did not output the image

 ##########################################################